openstack-infra/system-config/doc/source/sysadmin.rst

   puppet apply -l /tmp/manifest.log --modulepath=modules:/etc/puppet/modules manifests/local.pp

-That should turn the system you are logged into into an etherpad server with the same configuration as that used by the OpenStack project.
+That should turn the system you are logged into into an etherpad server with the same configuration as that used by the OpenContrail project.
 You can edit the contents of the config repo and iterate as needed.
 When you're ready to propose the change for review, you can propose the change with git-review.
 See the `Gerrit Workflow wiki